usefuulness/webextensions_in_vue/README.md

-# Vue.js and Tailwind CSS Web Extension
+# Vue.js, TypeScript, and Tailwind CSS Web Extension

-A browser extension built with Vue.js 3 and Tailwind CSS.
+A browser extension built with Vue.js 3, TypeScript, and Tailwind CSS.

 ## Features

 - Vue.js 3 with Composition API
+- TypeScript for type safety and better developer experience
 - Tailwind CSS for styling
 - Vite for fast development and building
 - Manifest V3 compatibility